caiobacode/Animate-Timer/README.md

 Developed in React/Javascript.

-If you wanna see the aplication you can open the app in this link minecraft-timer.vercel.app
+If you wanna see the aplication you can open the app in this link https://minecraft-timer.vercel.app